vmoravec/cct/README.md

 #### Turn off the fancy colors!

-  If you don't like the colored cucumber output or for some reason you want to have it off, provide a bash variable `colorsoff` to the `rake` command:
+  If you don't like the colored cucumber output or for some other reason you want to have it off, provide a bash variable `nocolors` to the `rake` command:

-  `rake feature:admin colorsoff=true`
+  `rake feature:admin nocolors=true`

 ## Features